 - If you want a solid foundation to make you a master developer: C

 - If you’re looking for a job or want to make mobile apps: Java

 - If you’re programming for your startup’s website: Ruby

 While there may be a strategy to choosing, Roger Collier emphasizes that programming is hard no matter what you pick (even with Python).
 It’ll be frustrating to get started, and moreover, become really good at it.
 However, he also suggests that this affinity for taking on the challenge to learn a skill that others may not have the patience for is what inherently makes coders so unique.

 Especially for testers, as the QA industry begins to increasingly require skills in automation, programming knowledge becomes an invaluable asset.
 In “Coding is key to a test automation career: Are you prepared?”
 T.J.
 Maher advances that learning to code is the number one way to break into test automation.
 Then, even after you think you understand it, you need to continue practicing all the time.

 “The most important thing is not to stop practicing to code once you’re hired as a test automation engineer,” said Maher.
 “Learning is a never-ending journey.”

-To get started on testing in Selenium in one of these languages, check out our guides.
+To get started on with automated testing in one of these languages, check out Selenium testing guides.